A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Elementary bending test cases

-The resulting stress and moment components for test case 2(a) are listed in Tab.~\ref{tab:3}.
-The deformation considered here is a pure membrane action, and hence any stress contribution should only stem from the membrane part but not from the bending part of the material model.
-This is achieved by our new bending model as it does not introduce any stress or bending moment even though the surface curvature changes.
-Also the apH model achieves this for $ \tauab $ (which comes from the membrane stiffness $ \mu $), but not for $ M^\alpha_\beta $ and $ N^\alpha_\beta $ (which are affected by bending stiffness c).
+and The resulting membrane and bending stress components for test case 2(a) are listed in Tab.~\ref{tab:3}.
+The deformation considered here is a pure membrane action, and hence any stress resultant contribution should only stem from the membrane part but not from the bending part of the material model.
+This is achieved by our new bending model as it does not introduce any membrane and bending stresses even though the surface curvature changes.
+Also the apH model achieves this for $ \tauab $ (which comes from the membrane stiffness $ \mu $), but not for $ M^\alpha_\beta $ and $ N^\alpha_\beta $ (which are affected by bending stiffness $ c $).
 All other models show unphysical stresses in all components.
 In case of the Koiter and apH model, those vanish in the limit $ r \rightarrow R $ , i.e., for small $ \Delta\kappa_{1}\,:=\,\kappa_{1}\,-\,\kappa_{01} $.
-In case of the Canham and Helfrich bending models non-zero stresses remain even for small $ \Delta\kappa_1 $.
+In case of the Canham and Helfrich bending models, non-zero membrane and bending stresses remain even for small $ \Delta\kappa_1 $.